HOL Zero is a basic theorem prover for the HOL logic, designed with trustworthiness as its top priority. It is primarily intended for two roles:

 Note that some proof porting mechanism is required for the role of checking/consolidating proofs.
 One such mechanism is under development at Proof Technologies.

 Unlike other HOL systems, HOL Zero is NOT primarily targetted at developing proofs, although it is suitable for simple natural deduction proofs.
-It concentrates on doing basic functionality well, and has relatively sophisticated term parsing, pretty printing and error reporting.
+It concentrates on doing basic functionality well, and has relatively good term parsing, pretty printing and error reporting.
 Its source code is very carefully written and commented, and aims to be as simple and readable as possible.
-An extensive glossary of HOL-related terminology is provided as part of the user documentation.

 The following are required to run HOL Zero: